jichengyue/Rulez/README.md

 * functions are identifier
 * context_variables are identifier.identifier

-The Grammar handles correctly operator precedence (even with brackets) and semantic value of all elements of operations.
-For more detailed information watch at the definition below:
+The Grammar handles correctly operator precedence (brackets too) and semantic value of all elements of every  operation.
+For more detailed information take a look at its definition below:

 ```code
 ROOT = bool_operation